ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

   Be aware that `type=carousel` does not currently support `layout=responsive`.
 - `slides` - Shows a single slide at a time.

+**loop**

+If present, the user may advance past the final item, which is followed by the first item again in the carousel.

 #### Styling
 - You may use the `amp-carousel` element selector to style it freely.